Speechbase

 pcm is what you want if you're piping audio into something like an LLM voice agent loop or a real-time audio mixer that owns its own framing — otherwise pick wav or mp3.

-Streaming and format
+Buffered vs. streaming, and format

 Sample rate and bit depth